 - Shiloh Conservation Area: A bird and habitat information sign was installed in 2016 thanks in large part to a gift from Rose Sylling’s estate.

-- Riverfront Park: Bird and habitat information signs are planned to be installed in 2016 thanks to volunteer work and financial gifts from YVAS members.
+- Riverfront Park: Bird and habitat information signs are planned to be installed in the near future thanks to volunteer work and financial gifts from YVAS members.